Quick Custard Raspberry Tarts are perfectly formed in mini-tart pans, sweetened condensed milk and eggs, and baked to summertime perfection.

 The quick custard for this fresh raspberry tart is too easy not to use every single time you want a custard.

-A few eggs, a can of sweetened condensed milk, already thick, sweet and creamy, whisk the two ingredients together and your custard is ready to pour into a tart shell and bake.
+A few eggs, a can of sweetened condensed milk which is already thick, sweet and creamy, whisk the two ingredients together and your custard is ready to pour into a tart shell and bake.

 Obviously a tart or pie filling is made from a custard-like center, baked inside of a pie crust, but there are so many quick custards to choose from.